-Subjects: Seventeen students (5 females and 12 males) volunteered from the "Introduction to Information Security and Privacy" class.
+Subjects: Seventeen students (5 female and 12 male) volunteered from the "Introduction to Information Security and Privacy" class.
 They have all taken the survey before this experiment.

-Materials: Since this experiment requires subjects to study an entire protocol carefully, we have selected four short protocols: one contains 7 messages and the other three contains 5 messages each.
+Materials: Since this experiment requires subjects to study an entire protocol carefully, we have selected four short protocols: one contains seven messages and the other three contain five messages each.
 Also, all of the messages in these protocols consist of a small number of primitives.
-Figure 16 shows these four protocols, corresponding multiple choice questions, and their answers.
+Fig. 16 shows these four protocols, corresponding multiple choice questions, and their answers.